Frequently Asked Questions

 17. Who do I contact for more information about the industry-focused PhDs?

-You are welcome to contact us with queries about the and how it might fit with your own background and career plans.
+You are welcome to contact us with queries and how it might fit with your own background and career plans.

 For specific enquiries about the programme in the first instance please contact Amanda and the team at email@example.com